MayTetro/cisco-home-assignment/README.md

 - npm run start-dev

 ## How the application works
-The application ask for subreddit name from the user, once the user search for the subreddit client side perform http request with the subreddit name as parameter. the server side get the requested subreddit, retrieve the top articles from Reddit's api and return them to the client side where they are displayed.
+The application asks for a subreddit name from the user.
+Once the user searches for the subreddit, the client side performs a http request with the subreddit name as a parameter.
+The server side gets the requested subreddit, retrieves the top articles from Reddit's api and returns them to the client side where they are being displayed.

 ### heroKu
 - https://newappmyapp.herokuapp.com/